 • You won’t get a Form 1095-A.

-**If you didn’t have 2014 health coverage: If
+**If you don't have health coverage in 2015,

 • You’ll qualify for a health